Pumpapa/minimalmagic/content/SE/Data.md

 * It might be an IPv4 address: 186.173.240.13
 * It might be a very large integer: 3131961357
 * Or a negative integer: -1163005939
-* It might be a very short text: `°-ð` followed by a newline
+* It might be a very short text: `°-ð` (degree symbol, minus sign, greek eth if it is marked up wrong) followed by a newline
 * Or it might be a memory pointer.
 Who knows what's there.
 * Further down we will see that binary numbers can also represent floating point (approximate real) numbers.
 This number is in fact -0.0013270393.